Esshahn/spritemate/README.md

 * stacked sprite layers (onion skinning)
 * and tons of other stuff

+## History

+2017-09-07
+* Zoom levels for editor, preview and list view can be set in the config
+* Sprites in list view are sortable correctly when size is changing
+* Info button has a new modal with version info and links

+2017-09-06
+* Sorting in list view finally works

+2017-09-04
+* Undo implemented

 If you're interested to contribute let me know - happy to team up!